wu87988622/ohara/docs/src/rest/rest-streams.rst

 .. _rest-streams:

-StreamApp
+Stream
 =========

-Ohara StreamApp is a unparalleled wrap of kafka streaming.
+Ohara Stream is a unparalleled wrap of kafka streaming.
 It leverages and enhances `Kafka Streams`_ to make developer easily design and implement the streaming application.
-More details of developing streaming application is in :ref:`custom stream guideline <streamapp>`.
+More details of developing streaming application is in :ref:`custom stream guideline <stream>`.

 Assume that you have completed a streaming application via ohara Java APIs, and you have generated a jar including your streaming code.
 By